-THIS IS A CONTRAINDICATION I FOR INFANT CIRCUMCISION
+Condition This is a Contraindication for Infant Circumcision

-CONDITION TRUE (√) FALSE (√)
+True (√) False (√)

-1 Megalourethra with deficiency of corpus spongiosum True
+1. Megalourethra with deficiency of corpus spongiosum

-2 WEIGHT 2.6 kg False
+2. Weight 2.6kg

-3 Absence of Ventral Foreskin True
+3. Absence of Ventral Foreskin

-4 Hypospadia True
+4. Hypospadias

-5 Penile Torsion True
+5. Penile Torsion

-6 Is first born for the family False
+6. Is first born for the family

-7 Bilateral hydrocele True
+7. Bilateral hydrocele

-8 Bleeding disorder True
+8. Bleeding disorder

-9 One parent is Asthmatic False
+9. One parent is Asthmatic

-10 Penoscrotal webbing True
+10. Penoscrotal webbing

-11 Fever True

-12 Undescended testicles True

-13 Micropenis True

-CHAPTER 5: OVERVIEW OF ANESTHESIA AND PAIN Management
+CHAPTER 5: OVERVIEW OF ANAESTHESIA AND PAIN Management

-- 1. To explain why local anesthesia is recommended in EIMC. - 2.
-To describe the standard anaesthetic solution and dose used for a dorsal penile nerve block for an infant. - 3.
-To describe the location of important landmarks and technique used for administering a dorsal penile nerve block.
+- Explain why local anesthesia is recommended in EIMC. - Describe the standard anesthetic solution and dose used for a dorsal penile nerve block for an infant. - Describe the location of important landmarks and technique used for administering a dorsal penile nerve block.

-DESCRIPTION: Please review chapter 5 on the use of anaesthesia for EIMC and answer the following questions.
+Description: Please review chapter 5 on the use of anaesthesia for EIMC and answer the following questions.